Granville Pearl Aikman: Judicial career

-Aikman was elected Probate Judge in 1883, and served four years (two terms) from 1884–1888.
+Aikman was elected Probate Judge in 1883, and served four years (two terms) from 1884 to 1888.
 Upon leaving office, he returned to private practice, until 1900, when, as a Republican, he was elected a Judge of the 13th District Court of Kansas.

 During his time as a district court judge, Aikman presided over more than 100 cases involving railroad companies; in two cases, his decisions resulted in new state law.
 In the first instance, he issued a permanent injunction against the Santa Fe Railroad, preventing it from drilling for oil and gas on its right-of-way.
 In the second, he was the first judge to hold that railroad companies cannot escape their responsibility for damages by hiring private companies to burn overgrowth on their right-of-way.
 He also issued the first ever injunction in Kansas against railway and express companies delivering whiskey (during Prohibition).

 In 1905, Aikman presided over a notable antitrust case, Board of Railroad Commissioners of the State of Kansas v.
 Atchison, Topeka and Santa Fe Railway Company, in which the State of Kansas sought to revoke the charter of the railroad company, accusing them of conspiring with competing railroads to fix prices, working with Standard Oil to fix oil prices in Kansas, and cooperating with Chicago and Kansas City meat packers to regulate prices of meat and freight costs.

 Aikman was the first judge in Kansas to hold that the Old Soldiers Preference Law (a state law giving preferential hiring treatment to former soldiers in public jobs) was constitutional, with the Kansas State Supreme Court later affirming.